Rename Folder: “Can’t find the specified file” in Windows 11

 Check folder permissions

-1. Right-click on the folder you want to rename and select “Properties“.
+1. Right-click the folder you want to rename and choose “Properties“.

-2. Go to the “Security” tab and check if your user account has the necessary permissions to modify the folder.
+2. Go to the “Security” tab and see if you have the permissions you need to change the folder.

-3. If your account doesn’t have the required permissions, click on the “Edit” button, then “Add” to add your account to the list of users.
+3. If you don’t, click “Edit“, then “Add” to add your account to the list.

-4. Check the “Full control” box and click “Apply“.Change folder permission Windows 11
+4. Select “Full control” and hit “Apply“.Change folder permission Windows 11

 Nyau Wai Hoe